-This city is on the wayward side of the Big Island and gets more rain per year than any other city in the entire United States.
+This city is on the windward side of the Big Island and gets more rain per year than any other city in the entire United States.

 How much more?

-More than 13 feet of rain falls each year.
+More than 13 feet of rain fall each year.

 It’s going to rain at least a little bit every single day.